zowe/docs-site/docs/user-guide/api-mediation/configuration-customizing-java-heap-sizes.md

 :::info Role: system programmer
 :::

-The Zowe API Mediation Layer is a Java-based application, as such one of the main performance considerations is the size of the Java memory heap, where all objects are stored.
+The Zowe API Mediation Layer is a Java-based application.
+As such, one of the main performance considerations is the size of the Java memory heap, where all objects are stored.
-Its size has a direct impact on the available capacity of the applications.
-Aspects to consider when defining the size are for example how many concurrent requests it should support and the expected size of average requests.
+The Java heap size has a direct impact on the available capacity of the applications.
+Aspects to consider when defining the size are, for example, how many concurrent requests the application should support, and the expected size of average requests.
-As a systems programmer, you can customize the Java memory heap size available for the API Mediation Layer components.
+As a systems programmer, you can customize the available Java memory heap size for API Mediation Layer components.

-By default, all services (Gateway, Discovery, API Catalog, Caching Service) have a Java heap size of 32 MB as the initial size and a maximum heap size of 512 MB.
+By default, all services (Gateway, Discovery, API Catalog, Caching Service) have a Java heap size of 32 MB as the initial size, and a maximum heap size of 512 MB.

 To change the default settings, set `components.<component>.heap.init` and `components.<component>.heap.max`